 No student shall intentionally dispose of refuse of any kind in or near any building owned or operated by the University except in receptacles provided for that purpose.
 Intentionally discarding such will be seen and adjudicated as a violation of the University Littering Policy.
 Fines may be imposed in an amount not to exceed two hundred dollars (\$200.00).

-Student Decorum Policy Disciplinary Procedure
+Student Decorum Policy Student Conduct Procedure

-When the Associate Vice President for Student Affairs and Dean of Students or designee deems that a student has violated the Student Decorum Policy, the Student Judicial Process will be implemented.
+When the Vice President for Student Affairs or designee deems that a student has violated the Student Decorum Policy, the Student Conduct Process will be implemented.

-TITLE IX POLICY
+TITLE IX AND SEXUAL MISCONDUCT POLICY